 Getting an Additional Federal Extension

-After filing this form, you don't need to take any further action or wait for approval from the IRS.
-You just need to get your return in by the extension's deadline of Oct.
-15 and handle any tax payment.
+You don't have to take any further action or wait for approval from the IRS after filing this form.
+You just have to get your return filed by the extension's deadline of Oct.
+17, 2022 and handle any tax payment.

 Read More: Filing an Extension for Taxes

-When you do file your 2020 tax return, keep in mind that you can take advantage of the free filing tools that the IRS has provided to taxpayers.
-People who have an adjusted gross income (AGI) of $72,000 or less can get free access to popular online tax filing software, and some of the options will let you file the state return for free too.
-If you've got a higher AGI, you could choose and pay for a tax software of your choice.
-On the other hand, you can use the free fillable 1040 form the IRS provides for the federal return, obtain state income tax forms and mail it all in.
+You can take advantage of the free filing tools that the IRS has provided to taxpayers when it comes time to prepare your return.
+People who had an adjusted gross income (AGI) of $73,000 or less in the 2021 tax year have free access to popular online tax filing software, and some of the options will let you file your state return for free too.
+Or you could choose and pay for a tax software of your choice if you don't meet this income requirement.
+You can also use the free fillable 1040 form the IRS provides for the federal return and prepare it the good old-fashioned way by hand.

-For the quickest tax refund, the IRS advises you to use the e-file option rather than traditional mail.
-While mailed federal tax returns can take up to four weeks to track, this time gets cut down to just one day for most e-filed returns.
-Also, consider taking advantage of direct deposit to avoid possible mail delays getting your tax refund by check.
+The IRS advises that you use the e-file option rather than traditional mail if you want to get your tax refund more quickly.
+Mailed federal tax returns can take up to four weeks to track, but this time is down to just one day for most e-filed returns.
+Also consider taking advantage of direct deposit to avoid possible mail delays involved with getting your tax refund by check.

-In either case, you can use the "Where's My Refund" tool after those timeframes to find out where your federal tax return sits in the process.
+In either case, you can use the "Where's My Refund" tool after these timeframes have passed to find out where your federal tax return sits in the process.
 Your state likely will have a similar tool to find out what stage your return is in, and you can usually find it on your state tax agency's website along with processing times.

 Read More: Form 1040: What You Need to Know